 The Top 10 Essentials to Improve Your Sleep

-At Boutique Rooms, our guests have exclusive access to their own private sauna and Jacuzzi at our gorgeous rustic property The Retreat to help promote relaxation and sleep.
+Through Boutique Lux, our guests have exclusive access to their own private sauna and Jacuzzi at our gorgeous rustic property The Retreat to help promote relaxation and sleep.
 However, there are also 10 essentials you need to know to help improve your sleep, from essential oils to exercising!

 1. Avoid Long Naps

 Sometimes short power naps can be beneficial for your health, however, going to bed and waking up at irregular times with long naps in between can have a detrimental effect on your wellbeing.